mbuscemi/elm-test-runner/README.md

 4. Wait for the test run to complete.
 5. Click on individual failing tests to view the failure results for those tests.

+### Dock Left, Right, or Center

+1. Drag the header bar for Elm Test Runner from its default position on the right side of the screen into the lower dock, or the left dock.
+2. Elm Test Runner will move to that dock.
+Landscape orientation for the center bottom dock is supported.

 ### Seed Utilities

 ![Setting the Seed](https://github.com/mbuscemi/elm-test-runner/blob/master/images/set-seed-example.gif)